 8. Describe current government strategy of poverty alleviation.

 Removal of poverty has been one of the major objectives of Indian developmental strategy.
 The current anti-poverty strategy of the government is based broadly on two planks, being, promotion of economic growth and targeted anti-poverty programmes.
 Awareness is being spread across the nation specifying the importance of education, which has resulted in the increase of literacy level.
 Various schemes like Mahatma Gandhi National Rural Employment Guarantee Act, 2005, Swarnajayanti Gram Swarozgar Yojana (SGSY), Pradhan Mantri Gramodaya Yojana (PMGY) and Prime Minister Rozgar Yojana (PMRY) have been introduced by the government with an aim to abolish poverty from the country.

 9. Answer the following questions briefly.

 (i) What do you understand by human poverty?

-Human poverty is a term that means that poverty in India is not just limited to the economic status of the people but rather spreads in various other sectors which include lack of education, negligence of health care system, discrimination and disparity.
-Abolishing poverty from the country should no be the only aim of the authorities but to abolish human poverty must be the aim.
+Human poverty is a term that means that poverty in India is not just limited to the economic status of the people but rather spreads in various other sectors, which include lack of education, negligence of health care system, discrimination and disparity.
+Abolishing poverty from the country should not be the only aim of the authorities but to abolish human poverty must be the aim.